k9w/instructions/dynamic-and-static-websites/wordpressOpenBSD.md

 In this case, you'll have best support for Wordpress features by using the latest version of PHP offered for the most recent OpenBSD release.

-So in our case of 7.4-release, let's go with PHP 8.2.
+So in our case of 7.6-release, let's go with the latest version of PHP 8.3.

 ```
 # pkg_add php ....